 Skip to main content

 CoreWeave use notation to define IP address ranges for the hosts, Pods, Load Balancers, and other Services used in each VPC.
-Understanding CIDR blocks is especially useful if you need to know IP ranges in advance of integrating with existing environments, such as with Direct Connect.
-When planning your network architecture, ensure that you allocate sufficient IP addresses to accommodate your Nodes and their associated services.
-To convert CIDRs to IP address ranges, we recommend using the ARIN CIDR Calculator.
+This page describes how to size and assign CIDR blocks when you configure a VPC, so you can plan address space that supports your workloads and integrates cleanly with other networks.
+Understanding CIDR blocks is especially useful if you need to know IP ranges before you integrate with existing environments, such as with Direct Connect.
+When you plan your network architecture, allocate enough IP addresses for your Nodes and their associated services.
+To convert CIDRs to IP address ranges, we recommend the ARIN CIDR Calculator.

 Example vpc.yaml